-The winder family of the butterflies The number of insects (Sparganothis pilleriana) is widespread throughout Europe and increased again in Germany towards the end of the 1990s.
-The pest occurs on more than 100 plants and is preferred in vineyards vines, The litterworm hibernates as a 1.5-millimeter-long, greenish snout with a black head in a web, preferably in bark crevices of the trunk.
-In the spring they go hiking tracked on the shoots, the bulging buds drill and hollow out.
-In the vicinity of the small boring point can be found as a characteristic dark Kotreste.
-After this expulsion are from the now gray to dirty green caterpillars the leaves infested and eroded and therefore also referred to as a leafworm.
-Also petioles, bills and young shoots are infested.
+That to the winder family of butterflies counting insect (Sparganothis pilleriana) is widespread throughout Europe and appeared again in Germany towards the end of the 1990s.
+The pest occurs in more than 100 plants and is preferred in wine-growing areas vines, The springworm hibernates as a roughly 1.5 millimeter long, greenish caterpillar with a black head in a web, preferably in the bark cracks of the trunk.
+They hike in spring tracked on the shoots, drill into the swelling buds and hollow them out.
+In the vicinity of the small drilling site, dark droppings can be found as a characteristic.
+After this expulsion from the now gray to dirty green caterpillars leaves infested and eaten and therefore also called leaf-worm.
+Also petioles, notes and young ones shoots are infested.

-After reaching a size of about one centimeter, the caterpillars begin to spin the eaten leaves together.
-In their interior, they are up to four inches long and quickly leave the web (in case of disturbance by meandering movement) (hence springworm).
-After about 50 days the pupation takes place at the end of June.
-The main flight of the hatched butterfly extends to five weeks at night.
-After mating, the females lay on the top of the leaf egg packets (each with hundreds of eggs) like a roof tile on top of each other.
-After 10 to 20 days, the small caterpillars hatch, but do not eat, but rappel to hibernate to the trunk.
-The fight is done by insecticides or in a biological way during the main flight through the disrupter (Pheromone trap), or by the soil bacteria Bacillus thuringiensis, See also a listing of all pests and diseases below Vine enemies,
+After a size of about one centimeter is reached, the caterpillars start spinning the eaten leaves together.
+Inside, they become up to four centimeters long and quickly leave the web in the event of a meandering movement (hence springworm).
+After about 50 days, pupation takes place at the end of June.
+The main flight of the hatched butterfly lasts up to five weeks at night.
+After mating, the females lay egg packets (with hundreds of eggs each) on top of each other like roof tiles.
+After 10 to 20 days, the small caterpillars hatch, but do not eat, but instead rappel to the trunk for the winter.
+The fight is done by insecticides or biologically at peak flight time through the disrupter (Pheromone trap), or by the soil bacterium Bacillus thuringiensis, See also a list of all pests and diseases below Vine enemies,

 © PP Kohlhaas / AGES Vienna